SophieTiger/fitness-recipes/README.md

 ## Testing and validation
+Manual testing has been performed on the site.
-See [TESTING.md](./TESTING.md) for all the detailed testing and validation.
+See the [Test file](TESTING.md) for all the detailed testing and validation.

 ## Deployment
 ### Version Control